MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-setup.md

 10. Close Active Directory Users and Computers.

+## Setup RADIUS client and server in NPS

-## Configure NPS server as a RADIUS server
+### Configure NPS server as a RADIUS server

 1. On the Domain Controller, open the NPS console.